The Cost of Sybils, Credible Commitments, and False-Name Proof Mechanisms: Sybil Games

-Now, we will try to find the optimal social welfare reward distribution mechanism, symmetric (is independent of players identifiers), Sybil-proof, with strictly dominant strategy and budget independent.
-The need for symmetry on the mechanism comes from the arbitrariness (or the intrinsic characteristics) of the order of the identifiers. \begin{lemma} Any symmetric, and strategy-proof can be reformulated as a discrete pro-rata mechanism with action space being the number of identities reported to the mechanism. \end{lemma} By this lemma, is enough to study the mechanism of the following form.
+By this lemma, is enough to study the mechanism of the following form.
 Let $r:\mathbb N\rightarrow \mathbb R$ be a decreasing map bounded by $r(1)=:R$.
 Assume that $n$ players are reported to the mechanism, then $r(n)$ is split among the reported players.
 So, the total payoff distributed is $r(n)$ and each player obtains $r(n)/n$ in equilibrium.
 Clearly, if $r(n)=0$ for all $n\geq 3$ this mechanism is Sybil-Proof, however, the social welfare is zero.
 Another example of mechanism is $r(n)=R$, however, as mentioned before, this mechanism is not Sybil-proof in general.

 These types of mechanisms are completely determined by the function $r(n)$.
 Previously, we presented a mechanism that is Strategy-proof and Sybil-Proof, but is not independent of players budget constraints.
 In the following, we will give the optimal mechanism in the family of mechanisms of a particular form.
 That is, given the family of mechanisms